Customs Bonds in Canada: The Complete Guide

 Bond Claims and Default

-If you have a bond and fail to pay your duties, CBSA can file a claim against the bond.
-The surety has 60 days to pay the claim.
-The surety then pursues you for full reimbursement under the indemnity agreement you signed when the bond was issued.
+If you have a bond and fail to pay your duties and taxes, CBSA can make a demand on the bond.
+The security provider then has 60 days either to pay the amount demanded or provide information to rebut the demand.
+If the provider pays the claim, it can then pursue you for reimbursement under the indemnity agreement you signed when the bond was issued.
 A bond claim can damage your relationship with your surety carrier and make future bonding more expensive or more difficult to obtain.

 The bottom line: for most importers, the annual cost of a customs bond is a small fraction of the cost of even a single delayed shipment.
 It is one of the most straightforward ways to keep your import operations running smoothly.